insight-decentralized-consensus-lab/post-quantum-monero/README.md

 2. **Technical documentation:** An MRL position paper to distill key information for (current and future) researchers and developers.
 The writeup should formally describe vulnerabilities, and highlight potential strategies and solutions, noting their tradeoffs.
 Code snippets may be included if appropriate for pedagogical purposes or clarity.

 3. **Non-technical 1-pager:** An ELI5 / TL;DR summary will be provided for journalists, Monero Outreach, etc. This blurb will discuss risks and myths with no technical jargon, with key takeaways that a broad audience will appreciate.

+Results and updates will be also disseminated via Twitter threads, Reddit posts, and Breaking Monero videos.

 # Resources